Axel84727/NullPoint/README.md

-# ORIGIN
+# NullPoint

 ## Overview

-ORIGIN is an experimental project whose goal is to build a complete computing system from first principles.
+NullPoint is an experimental project whose goal is to build a complete computing system from first principles.
 The project explores the construction of a minimal operating system for embedded or bare-metal environments, alongside a custom runtime, programming language, and compiler.

-Rather than aiming for production readiness, ORIGIN is designed as a long-term learning and research project focused on understanding how software systems are built from the hardware level upward.
+Rather than aiming for production readiness, NullPoint is designed as a long-term learning and research project focused on understanding how software systems are built from the hardware level upward.

 ---